Loveridge's rock gecko

 Loveridge's rock gecko (Afroedura loveridgei) is a species of gecko, a lizard in the family Gekkonidae.
-The species is endemic to southeastern Africa.
+The species is endemic to Mozambique in southeastern Africa.

 Etymology

 The specific name, loveridgei, is in honor of herpetologist Arthur Loveridge.

 Geographic range

-A. loveridgei is found in central Mozambique.
+Afroedura loveridgei is found in central Mozambique.

 Description

-The snout-to-vent length (SVL) of adults of A. loveridgei is usually 4–5 cm.
+The snout-to-vent length (SVL) of adults of Afroedura loveridgei is usually 4–5 cm.

 Habitat

-The preferred habitat of A. loveridgei is rock outcrops in arid savanna.
+The preferred natural habitat of Afroedura loveridgei is rock outcrops in arid savanna.

 Diet

-The diet of A. loveridgei consists of beetles, grasshoppers, and other insects.
+The diet of Afroedura loveridgei consists of beetles, grasshoppers, and other insects.

 Reproduction

-A. loveridgei is oviparous.
+Afroedura loveridgei is oviparous.
 Eggs are laid in communal sites under flakes of rock.
 Each adult female lays a clutch of two eggs.